geopython/pywps/docs/process.rst

 service information in an uncontrolled way.

 But in some cases you want to provide a user-friendly error message to give the user a hint of what went wrong with the processing job.
-In this case you can use the :class:`ProcessError` exception.
+In this case you can use the :class:`pywps.app.exceptions.ProcessError` exception.
 The error message will be send to the user encapsulated as `ows:Exception`.
-The class:`ProcessError` validates the error message to make sure it is not too long and it does not contain any suspicious characters.
+The :class:`pywps.app.exceptions.ProcessError` validates the error message to make sure it is not too long and it does not contain any suspicious characters.

 .. note::